-I’ve been a travel writer, scuba copywriter, and scuba storyteller for about 30 years now.
+I’ve been a travel writer, scuba copywriter, and scuba storyteller for over 30 years.

-I’ve been the monthly newsletter editor (with over 80 posted) and webmaster since 2017 for Marin Scuba Club.
+I’ve been the monthly newsletter editor (with over 84 posted to date) and webmaster since 2017 for Marin Scuba Club.

 I’m proud to be a regular contributor to Dive Pacific in New Zealand and Australia dating all the way back to 2008, but with many more stories recently.